By Pablo Martin, Artelnics.

 # Package necessary for transaction analysis install.packages("arules") require(arules) # Load data Shopping_Cart <- read.transactions("groceries.csv", sep=",") # Database checking summary(Shopping_Cart) itemFrequencyPlot(Shopping_Cart, topN=20) # Convert data to a numeric matrix as(Shopping_Cart, "matrix") as(Shopping_Cart, "matrix")*1 # Save results to file write.csv((as(Shopping_Cart, "matrix")*1), file = "Shopping_Cart.csv", row.names=FALSE)

 The first step of our script is to load the package needed for R to read transactions, the "arules" package.
 Once we have loaded "arules", we execute it and perform the first operation: loading the data.

 The next step is to check the data to see if they are correctly loaded, for which we use the "summary" command.
 We also paint a bar graph with the 20 products that have been bought the most.
 The following image shows the graph with these top 20 products.

-Once our model is trained and ready to use, we have to export it from Neural Designer to R. We used the task "Export to R" of Neural Designer to obtain our model as a formula of R.
+Once our model is trained and ready to use, we export it from Neural Designer to R. We used the task "Export to R" of Neural Designer to obtain our model as a formula of R.

 The following image shows the "Export to R" task in the Neural Designer task manager.

-Applying our R model for that customer, it recommends the following products: Instant food products, yogurt, butter milk, frozen fish, red/blush wine, pip fruit, and butter.
+Applying our R model for that customer, it recommends the following products: Instant food products, yogurt, buttermilk, frozen fish, red/blush wine, pip fruit, and butter.

-In this article we have demonstrated the potential of combining R and Neural Designer to generate applications such as recommendation systems.
+In this article, we have demonstrated the potential of combining R and Neural Designer to generate applications such as recommendation systems.

 Applying a recommendation system will allow us to increase cross-selling and therefore increase our profits.